Skip to main content

 Why It Matters:

-Traditional project management focuses on strict contracts and pre-defined requirements.
-Agile methodologies embrace continuous customer involvement, ensuring businesses deliver what users need—not what was planned months ago.
+Traditional project management focuses on strict contracts and predefined requirements.
+Agile methodologies prioritize continuous customer involvement, ensuring businesses deliver what users need, not what was planned months in advance.

 How It Powers Different Agile Methodologies: